 If you would like a better review of this book, check the post titled Book Review: Information Dashboard Design.

-- Design Patterns in C# By Steven John Metsker
+- Design Patterns in C# (affiliate link) By Steven John Metsker

-Just as the Design Patterns book from the gang of four was a masterpiece, this book focuses on design patterns from the viewpoint of C# developers.
+Just as the Design Patterns book from the gang of four was a masterpiece, this book focuses on design patterns from the viewpoint of C# developers making it one of the best .NET books I would highly recommend.
 It covers the original 23 patterns including Singleton, Strategy, Flyweight, Factory, and others.

 This is one of those fundamental books that should be used in colleges.